robots2018/hello-world/README.md

 # hello-world
-FRC respitory
+Random respitory

 Hello!

-It is cool being able to be around machenery like this.
+This is my first time using Github!